skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/noc_negation_of_opportunity_costs.md

 ...
 How does a market **(MKT)** make choices between alternatives.

-**Markets make decisons based on the profit of the thing they are giving up.
+**Markets make decisions based on the profit of the thing they are giving up.
 Is this the best choice?**

 I am an economic novice.
-It seems to me that what I'm about to propose may violate some fundamental pricipal of economics, but I'm going to throw it out there so that others that really understand this can comment.
-Be forwored.
-The following may be giberish.
+It seems to me that what I'm about to propose may violate some fundamental principal of economics, but I'm going to throw it out there so that others that really understand this can comment.
+Be forewarned.
+The following may be gibberish.

 Opportunity costs are: (from wikipedia)